olenalo/Module03/README.md

 (2) spreadsheet level - data entries are stored per sheet, with each spreadsheet being represented as a separate database (here - `myspreadsheet`) or document.
-*Only the second part is implemented within this module.*
+*Only the second part is implemented within this module as per initial requirements (add/remove table/row/column).*

 * A user can not add data to a non-existing cell, need to first add row(s) and column(s) to a entry.